GeoNet/bucketFTP/ftpserver_s3/README.md

 implemented: get, put, delete, ls, cd, rename, mkdir.
 * All dependencies are vendored using govendor.
 Recent versions of Go should automatically use these packages making it easy to build.
-* Globbing of files (eg: *.jpg) is not supported
+* Globbing of files (eg: *.jpg) is not supported.
+* Symbolic links are unsupported and will be ignored.
 * AWS limits the number of objects returned in certain operations such as ListObjectsV2.
 The limit is currently hardcoded to 10000.
-This will cause problems if you're transferring or modifying directories with more than this number of files.
+This will cause problems if you exceed this limit.